 Corporate governance practices

 Great-West Lifeco believes in the importance of good corporate governance and the central role played by Directors in the governance process.
-Great-West Lifeco believes that sound corporate governance is essential to the well being of Great-West Lifeco and its shareholders.
+Sound corporate governance is essential to the well-being of Great-West Lifeco and its shareholders.

-In 2005, the Canadian Securities Administrators (the "CSA") adopted National Policy 58-201 - Corporate Governance Guidelines (the "Policy") which sets forth a number of suggested guidelines on corporate governance practices (the "CSA Guidelines").
-Under the Policy, issuers are encouraged to consider the CSA Guidelines in developing their own corporate governance practices.
+The Canadian Securities Administrators (the "CSA") have adopted National Policy 58-201 - Corporate Governance Guidelines (the "Policy"), which establishes guidelines on corporate governance practices (the "CSA Guidelines").
+The Policy encourages issuers to consider the CSA Guidelines in developing their own corporate governance practices.

 Independence of directors

-The effect of the CSA’s ‘deeming provision’ regarding director independence, if followed, would be to deny Great-West Lifeco and all of its shareholders the benefit of this governance model and to prevent the controlling shareholder from participating fully in the oversight function of Great-West Lifeco.
+The effect of the CSA’s approach regarding director independence, if followed, would be to deny Great-West Lifeco and all of its shareholders the benefit of this governance model and to prevent the controlling shareholder from participating fully in overseeing Great-West Lifeco.

-Any concerns which may exist in a controlled company situation about conflicts of interest or self-dealing should, in the view of the Board, be resolved directly through a committee of directors who are independent of the controlling shareholder.
-The governance model at Great-West Lifeco includes such a committee, the Conduct Review Committee, which is discussed below in the section entitled ‘Resolution of Conflicts’.
+In a controlled company, any concerns which may exist about conflicts of interest or self-dealing should, in the view of the Board, be resolved directly through a committee of directors who are independent of the controlling shareholder.
+The Great-West Lifeco governance model includes such a committee, the Conduct Review Committee, which is discussed below in the section entitled ‘Resolution of Conflicts’.

-Additional information relating to the Board, the Board Committees and the Chair of Great-West Lifeco can be found in the section entitled “Corporate Governance” in Great-West Lifeco’s most recent Management Proxy Circular (PDF).
+Additional information on the Corporation’s corporate governance practices can be found in the section entitled “Corporate Governance” in Great-West Lifeco’s most recent Management Proxy CircularOpens in a new window.

 Resolution of conflicts

-It has been a long-standing policy of Great-West Lifeco to have transactions between Great-West Lifeco and Power Financial (or its affiliates) reviewed by Directors who are neither officers nor employees of Power Financial or any of its affiliates.
-Great-West Lifeco is a holding company, and to the extent that transactions that may present a conflict arise they are more likely to arise at Great-West Life, London Life, Canada Life or Great-West Financial.
+It has been a long-standing policy of Great-West Lifeco to have transactions between Great-West Lifeco and Power Corporation (or its affiliates) reviewed by Directors who are neither officers nor employees of Power Corporation or any of its affiliates.
+Great-West Lifeco is a holding company, and to the extent that transactions that may present a conflict arise they are more likely to arise at Canada Life, Empower Retirement or their subsidiaries.

-Each of Great-West Life, London Life and Canada Life is a regulated financial institution that is required by law to have a conduct review committee that establishes procedures for the review of proposed related party transactions to ensure that any such transactions are on terms and conditions at least as favourable to those companies as market terms and conditions.
-These conduct review committees are composed of directors who are independent of the management of Great-West Life, London Life and Canada Life and who are neither officers nor employees of Power Financial or any of its affiliates.
+Canada Life is a regulated financial institution that is required by law to have a conduct review committee that must require management to establish procedures for the review of related party transactions.
+In accordance with these procedures, the conduct review committees review proposed related party transactions to ensure that any such transaction is on terms and conditions at least as favourable to those companies as market terms and conditions.
+Canada Life’s conduct review committee is composed of directors who are independent of the management of Canada Life and who are neither officers nor employees of Power Corporation or any of its affiliates.

-Great-West Lifeco and Great-West Financial have also established their own Conduct Review Committees composed entirely of Directors who are independent of management and who are neither officers nor employees of Power Financial or any of its affiliates.
-Great-West Lifeco’s and Great-West Financial’s Conduct Review Committees review proposed transactions with related parties and approve only those transactions that they deem appropriate.
+Great-West Lifeco and Empower Retirement have conduct review committees composed entirely of directors who are independent of management and who are neither officers nor employees of Power Corporation or any of its affiliates.
+As required by the relevant related party procedures, the conduct review committees review proposed transactions with related parties and approve only those transactions that they deem appropriate.